schramm-famm/docs/proposal/proposal.md

 	* [Igor Veselinovic](#igor-veselinovic)

 ## Objectives
 The objective of this project is to develop a messaging platform where conversations start out as a blank document that allows for real-time collaboration between users.
+Real-time collaboration in the context of a document meaning that when a user edits the document, other users will be able to see that change instantly, and also make their own changes.
 We aim to build upon current implementations of real-time collaboration and extend those implementations to provide additional features.

 ## Background
 Real-time collaboration has been implemented as a feature in word processing software, such as Microsoft Word, Google Docs, and